 Parking: Free parking for about 30 cars and charged parking for about 50 cars

-Image for ↑ Chichibu Shrine and ↓ Mitsumine and Hodasan Shrines from “Omotenashi Chichibu” website
+Image for ↑ Chichibu Shrine and ↓ Mitsumine Shrine from “Omotenashi Chichibu” website

 Mitsumine Shrine, Chichibu

 Popular among mountain climbers and hikers due to its location at 1,110 metres.
 It is said if you pray at the shrine for a miracle it may well come true.
-The shrine is truly magnificent and worth a visit to witness the intricacy of the artwork.
+Moreover, the shrine is truly magnificent and worth a visit to witness the intricacy of the artwork.
+If you are hiking to the shrine from the front gate on route 140 it takes about two hours!
+But there is some stunning scenery along the way including the beautiful Toryu bridge.

 Hours: 6 am to 6 pm